kennetyh/kennetyh.github.io/_pages/about.md

 ### Personal

 I was born and grew up in the beautiful city of Basel.
-Before attending the University there, I was an apprentice with Dr Peter Mohr at Roche, working on drug discovery for cardiovascular diseases.
+Before attending the University there, I was an apprentice with Peter Mohr at Roche, working on drug discovery for cardiovascular diseases.

 Besides research, my hobbies include photography, traveling, surfing, festivals, swimming in the Rhein, running and German as well as English literature.